artisan-roaster-scope/artisan/wiki/HowToRunFromSource.md

 2. Install Python 3.11 from [python.org](https://www.python.org/)

-   >*Note for Windows: Python may also be installed from the Microsoft Store or by direct download from the link above.
+   >*Note for Windows: Python may be installed from the Microsoft Store or by direct download from the link above.
 When installed from the Microsoft Store it is normally started using `python3` as shown below.
 When Python is installed by direct download it is normally started with the command `python`.
 Also note, the Windows command prompt is '>' where the macOS/Linux prompt is '#' as shown below.*

 3. Create and activate a virtual environment